gvwilson/sensibleadventures/misc/bear-02.md

 "It must be quite some spell to still be working after so long.
 Ulfmaerr---" Noxy paused.
 "Ulfmaerr said magicians' spells usually fade away when they do."  *Like he did,* she thought sadly.
-The last time he had come to Marandine he had hardly been able to hold his own spoon.
+The last time he had come to Stale he had hardly been able to hold his own spoon.
 His eyes had been as bright as ever, but had darted from one face to another as he tried to remember people's names.
 That had been a year ago.
 No-one had seen him since.
 No-one expected to.